 Classroom and behind-the-wheel sessions offered year round

-The first phase of driver education, 30 hours of in-class instruction, prepares students for the knowledge (permit) test.
+The first phase of driver education, 30 hours of in-class instruction, prepares students for the knowledge (instruction permit) test.
 Students increase their understanding of basic skills, principles, and processes of responsible driving.
 Areas of concentration include driver's rights and responsibilities, alcohol and other drugs, signs-signals-road markings, rules of the road, safe driving tips, Minnesota traffic laws, and limitations for teen drivers.
 Participants missing class must wait for the next classroom series to make up missed time.

 The second phase of driver education consists of six hours of hands-on instruction.
 Students MUST have passed their knowledge test and received their driver permit in order to begin BTW.
 Register early to get the session that fits your schedule.
 Registration is first come, first serve.

 Driver and Vehicle Services is preparing for a smooth rollout of REAL ID on October 1, 2018.
 Due to increased workloads leading up to the rollout, they are already experiencing longer processing times for driver’s licenses and instruction permits.
 In order to provide the best possible customer service, DVS is increasing the time period that application receipts (yellow customer copy) are valid.
 They will now be valid for 120 days instead of the usual 60 days.
 All applications will be affixed with a label stating “This receipt is valid for 120 days from date of application.”

 Anyone who had applied previously, and the 60 days is about to expire, can go to a driver’s license office for the extension label to be put on their application.
 This will extend the receipt an additional 60 days from the date they made application.